ldesousa/hex-utils-grass/README.md

 Description
 -------------------------------------------------------------------------------

 This project provides a suite of modules to process [HexASCII](https://github.com/ldesousa/HexAsciiBNF) rasters in the GRASS spatial analysis system.
-It makes use of the [hex-utils](https://github.com/ldesousa/hex-utils) toolkit to import/export exagonal raster into/from the internal GRASS data format.
+It makes use of the [hex-utils](https://github.com/ldesousa/hex-utils) toolkit to import/export hexagonal raster into/from the internal GRASS data format.

 Installation